Recount shows Jacobson won Brooklyn Park mayoral election

 "I was nervous," said Kristen Stacey, a city staffer drafted to count the ballots.
 "Then I got into a rhythm.
 I wanted to be a part of it."

-The day lacked any drama and the process seemed to go smooth, said Jim Bull, of Roseville, a recount observer representing the Republican Party.
+The day lacked any drama and the process seemed to go smoothly, said Jim Bull of Roseville, a recount observer representing the Republican Party.
 He volunteered to make sure each vote was counted properly after he served as an election judge and was on a recount team in St. Paul in last November's general election when some claimed there had been election fraud.

 It was definitely time consuming.
 Ballots that had been placed in sealed boxes and securely stored at the city's water treatment facility arrived in the activity center's Gardenview Room just before 9 a.m.
 Bull and other observers took turns eyeballing the count.
 When not sitting at the table, observers passed the time reading library books, checking their phones and chatting, but stopping conversations as totals from each precinct were announced.

 Just like in the special election, the totals remained tight all day.
-Anticipation was high at 2:30 p.m., when counters began pouring through ballots in the last uncounted box.
+Anticipation was high at 2:30 p.m., when counters began poring through ballots in the last uncounted box.

 Perhaps the most controversial decision surrounded an overvote, which Montero awarded to Jacobson.
-An overvote can occur when a machine cannot determine who a voted selected and counts a vote for each candidate, explained Sen. Mary Kiffmeyer, R- Big Lake, who was on hand.
+An overvote can occur when a machine cannot determine whom a voter selected and counts a vote for each candidate, explained Sen. Mary Kiffmeyer, R-Big Lake, who was on hand.

 Carter Erickson, a Brooklyn Park resident who voted in the election, volunteered to help with the count.
 He served as an election judge in November, but this "could be more important than on Election Day," he said before the proceedings began.
 "It was an interesting opportunity."

-The recount was the first in Brooklyn Park since 2012 when a recount was needed to determine a City Council race in the city's Western District.
+The recount was the first in Brooklyn Park since 2012 when one was needed to determine a City Council race in the city's Western District.

 Neither Jacobson nor Winston was on hand for Thursday's count.